 MELT as an Anti-Aging Tool—The 50-Second Facelift

-In her May 2014 appearance on the Rachael Ray Show along with Dr. Oz, Sue Hitzmann demonstrated the MELT 50-Second Facelift, using one of the large soft MELT balls from the Hand and Foot Self-Treatment Kit pictured below.
+In her May 2014 appearance on the Rachael Ray Show along with Dr. Oz, Sue Hitzmann demonstrated the MELT 50-Second Facelift, using one of the large soft MELT balls from the Hand and Foot Self-Treatment Kit.
 To watch the video, check out Sue’s blog.

 MELT Hand and Foot Treatments use a set of small balls, which provide a whole-body tune-up through five techniques based on manual therapy and the emerging science of connective tissue:

 - Friction MELTing.

 Position-Point Pressing applies direct, tolerable pressure to specific points on the hands and feet, mobilizing the joints and rejuvenating them with essential fluid.
 It is aimed at improving not only the mobility of the hands and feet, but also the neurological connection between your extremities and every other system in your body.

 Gliding uses slow, bi-directional movement with consistent pressure to explore the tissue for restrictions.
 It introduces compression without overstimulating the tissue and prepares the area for the more distinct pressure of Shearing.

 Shearing combines small movements with specific pressure to stimulate fluid production deep within the connective tissue, which is vital to joint mobility.
 It also directly addresses areas of tension and connective-tissue dehydration and improves the flexibility and stability of the joint spaces.

 Rinsing is done in a single direction with consistent pressure to optimize the flow of connective-tissue fluid throughout the entire body.
 It restores hydration to all three dimensions of the connective tissue.
 As an added benefit, Rinsing helps relieve tension in the neck and low back.
 The key to Rinsing is the direction and consistency—not the depth—of the pressure applied.